Curate Terms and Conditions

 b.
 Accuracy of Calculations.
 Curate does its best to make sure that the calculations and the other content provided on the Application or Third Party Applications is integrated, validated and without error.
 Curate does not guarantee the accuracy or the correctness of the material generated on the Application because the Application’s calculations and materials are based in part, on information input by You and Your use of the most current version of the Application.
 Therefore, the materials appearing on the Application could include technical, typographical, or photographic errors.
 Curate does not make any sort of warranty or guarantee to the accuracy, suitability, completeness, or reliability of the Application or Third Party Applications.
 If You become aware of any such malfunctioning, kindly inform us, so that we can make arrangements to correct the flaws for the benefits of other Application or Third Party Applications users.

 c.
 Disclaimer of Warranties and Indemnification.
 CURATE DOES NOT WARRANT THAT USER’S USE OF THE APPLICATION OR THIRD PARTY APPLICATIONS WILL BE UNINTERRUPTED OR ERROR FREE, NOR DOES CURATE MAKE ANY WARRANTY AS TO THE ACCURACY OF ANY CONTENT OR AS TO ANY RESULTS THAT MAY BE OBTAINED BY USE OF THE APPLICATION OR THIRD PARTY APPLICATIONS.
-WITH THE EXCEPTION OF THE EXPRESS WARRANTIES CONTAINED IN THIS AGREEMENT, CURATE PROVIDES THE APPLICATION, THIRD PARTY APPLICATIONS, AND ALL OTHER SERVICES AND DELIVERABLES “AS IS” WITHOUT WARRANTY OF ANY KIN, WHETHER EXPRESS OR IMPLIED.
+WITH THE EXCEPTION OF THE EXPRESS WARRANTIES CONTAINED IN THIS AGREEMENT, CURATE PROVIDES THE APPLICATION, THIRD PARTY APPLICATIONS, AND ALL OTHER SERVICES AND DELIVERABLES “AS IS” WITHOUT WARRANTY OF ANY KIND, WHETHER EXPRESS OR IMPLIED.
 CURATE MAKES NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, ARISING BY VIRTUE OF CUSTOM OF TRADE OR COURSE OF DEALING, TITLE, NON-INFRINGEMENT OR TIMELINESS, IN RELATION TO THE APPLICATION, THIRD PARTY APPLICATIONS, CONTENT OR CURATE’S PERFORMANCE OBLIGATIONS, SERVICES, DELIVERABLES.
-You ARE SOLELY RESPONSIBLE FOR ANY AND ALL ACTS OR OMISSIONS TAKEN IN RELIANCE ON THE APPLICATION, THIRD PARTY APPLICATIONS, OR ANY INFORMATION OR CONTENT THEREIN, INCLUDING, WITHOUT LIMITATION, INACCURATE OR INCOMPLETE INFORMATION.
+YOU ARE SOLELY RESPONSIBLE FOR ANY AND ALL ACTS OR OMISSIONS TAKEN IN RELIANCE ON THE APPLICATION, THIRD PARTY APPLICATIONS, OR ANY INFORMATION OR CONTENT THEREIN, INCLUDING, WITHOUT LIMITATION, INACCURATE OR INCOMPLETE INFORMATION.
 ANY IMPLIED WARRANTIES THAT CANNOT BE DISCLAIMED ARE LIMITED TO THE SHORTEST PERIOD PERMITTED BY APPLICABLE LAW.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, SO THE ABOVE EXCLUSIONS MAY NOT APPLY, AND OTHER LEGAL RIGHTS MAY BE GRANTED IN SUCH JURISDICTIONS.
-The Application and This Party Applications are accessible and supported by Curate on the following internet browsers: Chrome, Firefox, Safari.
+The Application and Third Party Applications are accessible and supported by Curate on the following internet browsers: Chrome, Firefox, Safari.
 Any warranties related to the Application or Third Party Applications are void if the Application is not used on a supported browser.

 d.
 Limitation of Liability.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, NEITHER CURATE NOR ANY OF ITS LICENSORS, AFFILIATES OR SUBSIDIARIES SHALL BE LIABLE TO USER OR ANY OTHER PERSON FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, PUNITIVE OR EXEMPLARY DAMAGES FOR ANY MATTER ARISING FROM OR RELATING TO THIS AGREEMENT, THE APPLICATION, THIRD PARTY APPLICATIONS, THE CONTENT, CURATE’S PERFORMANCE OBLIGATIONS, OR THE INTERNET GENERALLY, INCLUDING, WITHOUT LIMITATION, YOUR USE OR INABILITY TO USE THE APPLICATION, THIRD PARTY APPLICATIONS, CURATE’S PERFORMANCE OBLIGATIONS, OR CONTENT, ANY CHANGES TO OR INACCESSIBILITY OF THE APPLICATION OR THIRD PARTY APPLICATIONS, ANY INACCURACY OR INCOMPLETENESS OF THE CONTENT OR INFORMATION CONTAINED IN THE APPLICATION OR THIRD PARTY APPLICATIONS, ANY DELAY, FAILURE, UNAUTHORIZED ACCESS TO OR ALTERATION OF ANY TRANSMISSION OR DATA, ANY MATERIAL OR DATA SENT OR RECEIVED OR NOT SENT OR RECEIVED, ANY TRANSACTION OR AGREEMENT ENTERED INTO THROUGH THE APPLICATION OR THIRD PARTY APPLICATIONS OR ANY DATA OR MATERIAL FROM A THIRD PERSON ACCESSED ON OR THROUGH THE APPLICATION OR THIRD PARTY APPLICATIONS, WHETHER SUCH LIABILITY IS ASSERTED ON THE BASIS OF CONTRACT, TORT, NEGLIGENCE OR OTHERWISE.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, NEITHER CURATE’S NOR ANY OF ITS AFFILIATES’ OR SUBSIDIARIES’ TOTAL LIABILITY FOR DIRECT DAMAGES SHALL EXCEED THE TOTAL PURCHASE PRICE AND/OR FEES PAID, IF ANY, BY USER TO CURATE WITHIN THE LAST TWELVE (12) MONTHS HEREUNDER.
-IF You ARE DISSATISFIED WITH THE APPLICATION OR THIRD PARTY APPLICATIONS, YOUR SOLE AND EXCLUSIVE REMEDY SHALL BE FOR You TO DISCONTINUE USE OF THE APPLICATION OR THIRD PARTY APPLICATIONS AND TERMINATE THIS AGREEMENT AS SET FORTH HEREIN.
+CURATE IS NOT LIABLE FOR VENDOR-CLIENT DISPUTES, SERVICE QUALITY, OR THIRD-PARTY ACTIONS.
+IF YOU ARE DISSATISFIED WITH THE APPLICATION OR THIRD PARTY APPLICATIONS, YOUR SOLE AND EXCLUSIVE REMEDY SHALL BE FOR YOU TO DISCONTINUE USE OF THE APPLICATION OR THIRD PARTY APPLICATIONS AND TERMINATE THIS AGREEMENT AS SET FORTH HEREIN.

 e.
 Not Insured.
 CURATE IS NOT AN INSURER WITH REGARD TO PERFORMANCE OF THE APPLICATION, THIRD PARTY APPLICATIONS, OR CONTENT.
 THE DISCLAIMER OF WARRANTIES AND THE LIMITATION OF LIABILITY AND REMEDY ARE A REFLECTION OF THE RISKS ASSUMED BY THE PARTIES IN ORDER FOR USER TO OBTAIN THE RIGHTS TO USE THE APPLICATION AND THIRD PARTY APPLICATIONS AT THE SPECIFIED PRICE.
-You AGREE TO ASSUME THE RISK FOR: (i) ALL LIABILITIES DISCLAIMED BY CURATE CONTAINED HEREIN; AND (ii) ALL ALLEGED DAMAGES IN EXCESS OF THE AMOUNT, IF ANY, OF THE LIMITED REMEDY PROVIDED HEREUNDER.
+YOU AGREE TO ASSUME THE RISK FOR: (i) ALL LIABILITIES DISCLAIMED BY CURATE CONTAINED HEREIN; AND (ii) ALL ALLEGED DAMAGES IN EXCESS OF THE AMOUNT, IF ANY, OF THE LIMITED REMEDY PROVIDED HEREUNDER.

 f.
 Third Party Liability.
-You SPECIFICALLY ACKNOWLEDGE AND AGREE CURATE SHALL NOT BE LIABLE FOR CONTENT OR THE DEFAMATORY, OFFENSIVE OR ILLEGAL CONDUCT OF ANY THIRD PARTY AND THAT THE RISK OF HARM OR DAMAGE FROM THE FOREGOING IS BORNE SOLELY BY YOU.
+YOU SPECIFICALLY ACKNOWLEDGE AND AGREE CURATE SHALL NOT BE LIABLE FOR CONTENT OR THE DEFAMATORY, OFFENSIVE OR ILLEGAL CONDUCT OF ANY THIRD PARTY AND THAT THE RISK OF HARM OR DAMAGE FROM THE FOREGOING IS BORNE SOLELY BY YOU.
 SOME JURISDICTIONS DO NOT ALLOW THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY, AND OTHER LEGAL RIGHTS MAY BE GRANTED IN SUCH JURISDICTIONS.

 g.
 Limit on Claims.
 No action, regardless of form, whether in court or through arbitration, arising out of any transaction under this Agreement, may be brought by You more than one year after You have knowledge of the occurrence which gives rise to the cause of such action.

-12. Copyright Policy.
 Curate respects the intellectual property of others and asks that users of the Application do the same.
 In connection with the Application, Curate adopted and implemented a policy respecting copyright law that provides for the removal of any infringing materials and for the termination, in appropriate circumstances, of users of our Application who are repeat infringers of intellectual property rights, including copyrights.
 If You believe that one of our users is, through the use of our Application, unlawfully infringing the copyright(s) in a work, and wish to have the allegedly infringing material removed, the following information in the form of a written notification (pursuant to 17 U.S.C. § 512(c)) must be provided to Curate:

 a. your physical or electronic signature;